andrejbauer/mathematics-and-computation/_posts/2008-08-13-intuitionistic-mathematics-for-physics.md

 At [MSFP 2008](http://msfp.org.uk/) in Iceland I chatted with [Dan Piponi](http://homepage.mac.com/sigfpe/) about physics and intuitionistic mathematics, and he encouraged me to write down some of the ideas.
 I have little, if anything, original to say, so this seems like an excellent opportunity for a blog post.
 So let me explain why I think _intuitionistic mathematics is good for physics_.
 <!--more-->

 Intuitionistic mathematics, whose main proponent was [L.E.J.
 Brouwer](http://en.wikipedia.org/wiki/L._E._J._Brouwer), is largely misunderstood by mathematicians.
 Consequently, physicists have strange ideas about it, too.
-For example, [David Deutsch](http://www.qubit.org/people/david/) somehow managed to write in his otherwise excellent popular science book [&#8220;The Fabric of Reality&#8221;](http://www.qubit.org/people/david/index.php?path=The%20Fabric%20of%20Reality) that intuitionists deny existence of infinitely many natural numbers (those would be the [ultrafinitists](http://en.wikipedia.org/wiki/Ultrafinitism), if there are any).
+For example, [David Deutsch](http://www.qubit.org/people/david/) somehow managed to write in his otherwise excellent popular science book [“The Fabric of Reality”](http://www.qubit.org/people/david/index.php?path=The%20Fabric%20of%20Reality) that intuitionists deny existence of infinitely many natural numbers (those would be the [ultrafinitists](http://en.wikipedia.org/wiki/Ultrafinitism), if there are any).
 He also produced rather silly arguments against intuitionistic mathematics, which I explained to myself by believing that he never had a chance to learn that intuitionistic mathematics _supports_ his point of view.

-While Brouwer&#8217;s and other [preintuitionists&#8217;](http://en.wikipedia.org/wiki/Preintuitionism) reasons for intuitionistic mathematics were [philosophical in nature](http://plato.stanford.edu/entries/intuitionistic-logic-development/), there is today a vibrant community of mathematicians, logicians, computer scientists, and even the [odd physicist](http://arxiv.org/abs/quant-ph/0703060), who work with intuitionistic mathematics not because of their philosophical conviction but because it is simply the right kind of math for what they are doing.
+While Brouwer's and other [preintuitionists'](http://en.wikipedia.org/wiki/Preintuitionism) reasons for intuitionistic mathematics were [philosophical in nature](http://plato.stanford.edu/entries/intuitionistic-logic-development/), there is today a vibrant community of mathematicians, logicians, computer scientists, and even the [odd physicist](http://arxiv.org/abs/quant-ph/0703060), who work with intuitionistic mathematics not because of their philosophical conviction but because it is simply the right kind of math for what they are doing.

 ### Intuitionistic understanding of truth